|Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

 International Business & International Business Management

-Both the International Business Diploma and the Diploma in International Business Management provide the students with the necessary skills, knowledge and training to overcome cultural barriers, build lasting strategic alliances and perform effective evaluations of market products and international services.
-International Business Management program also includes a co-op placement (class number DIB 10) at the end of the education term.
+Both the International Business Diploma and the Diploma in International Business Management provide students with the necessary skills, knowledge and training to overcome cultural barriers, build lasting strategic alliances and perform effective evaluations of market products and international services.
+The International Business Management program also includes a co-op placement (course number DIB 10) at the end of the education term.

 The Diploma in International Business utilizes a collaborative learning environment and peer-to-peer learning techniques.
 Students will work towards the ultimate program goal of product development in the international environment.

 Each course addresses essential topics within the context of global business.
 The curriculum ranges from macro issues involving the global economy to pragmatic topics such as the trade and transport of global commodities.

 Accredited Partnership with FITT